-If you love ramen noodles, this recipe for gluten free instant noodle cups will prove that gluten free ramen noodles are real—and should be quick, easy and delicious!
+If you love ramen soup, this recipe for gluten free instant noodle cups will prove that gluten free ramen noodles are quick, easy and delicious!

-These D.I.Y. gluten free instant noodle cups are going to be responsible for classing up my husband’s work lunches.
-To date, his office lunches have consisted of planned leftovers from the previous night’s dinner.
+These D.I.Y. gluten free instant noodle cups have been responsible for classing up my husband’s work lunches.
+His regular office lunch is planned leftovers from the previous night’s dinner.

 Once you layer in the easy-to-prepare fresh ingredients in these noodle cups, just store them in the refrigerator until you’re ready to serve.
 They’re perfect for at home or at the office.